 The language tests accepted by Italian universities for English are:

 Italy is one of the cheapest countries in Central Europe.
-Adding accommodation, transportation, food, and entertainment, a student can live on 1.000 EUR / month quite luxuriously - and that’s for Milan and Rome, two of the biggest cities in Italy.
+For accommodation, transportation, food, and entertainment, a student would need around 700–1,000 EUR per month.
+Larger cities can be more expensive.

 Trying to stay far away from clichés and prejudices, let’s try and get a deeper understanding of Italy and what it stands for.